bigsatodontcrai/Project_4/Documentation/WorksCited.md

 # Works Cited ![Adventurer6](images/adventurer6.png)
-This is our works cited page for Project 3
+This is our works cited page for both Project 3 & 4

 * [PIXI.JS](https://www.pixijs.com/)
     * To help us render and do animation we are using PIXI.js.
 All of these file used are in the Code/js folder